BscherpingGitHub/Election_AnalysisWASHU/README.md

 - Her vote count was 272,892 votes.
 - Her vote percentage was 73.8%.

-## Election-Audit Summary
+## Summary
-This script can track other candidates and counties at other elections.
+This script can track candidates and counties at other elections.
 This election we used lists and dictionaries to track the candidates and counties.<br/>
 <br/>
 ![candidate_county](Resources/candidate_county.png)<br/>
 <br/>